 The Total Cost of Dental Implants

 From this, you can see approximately how much your dental implant may cost.
-If the tooth has already been extracted and the implant procedure requires no additional treatment, your dental implant may cost anywhere between $2,500 and $5,000.
+If the tooth has already been extracted and the implant procedure requires no additional treatment, a single dental implant may cost anywhere between $2,500 and $5,000.

 How Can I Pay for Dental Implants?

-The price of dental implants may seem out of your reach, but there are ways to reduce the costs and make the price more manageable.
-Dental insurance can cover some costs of dental implants.
+If the price of dental implants seems out of reach for your current budget, there are ways to reduce the costs and make the costs more manageable.
+Dental insurance may cover some costs of dental implants.
 Working with a dental office that offers payment plans can also make it easier to afford dental implants.

 Choosing Dental Implants in Las Vegas

-Dental implants are generally more expensive than bridges, however dental implants are permanent.
+Dental implants are generally more expensive than bridges, however dental implants are permanent, high quality and the closest option to natural teeth.
 They won’t move around and they will protect your mouth from both bone loss and the build-up of bacteria in hard-to-reach places.
 Investing in dental implants means investing in your smile long-term.

 If you have a missing tooth that is bothering you, we can help.
 Boston Dental Group operates general dentistry practices throughout the Las Vegas and Henderson area, as well as Lake Havasu.